 A small bathroom remodel can live large if you know all the tricks!
 I’ve always wished for an expansive bathroom and never really thought we could achieve a spacious feel without actually enlarging the space, but we did just that!
 And all without moving a single wall.

-Renovating a bathroom gives you the ideal opportunity to maximize the space you have (and even achieve more of a spa-like feel)!
+Renovating a bathroom gives you the ideal opportunity to maximize the space you have.
+And you can even achieve more of a spa-like feel!
 Today, I’m showing you a renovation we recently completed and what we did to gain both storage and a feeling of spaciousness.

 Some new home builders cut corners when it comes to maximizing space.
 Instead of building in storage solutions, they tend to drywall up valuable real estate.
 That’s usually the case when it comes to 5 foot bathtubs.
 Can you see that vertical piece of wall at the end of the bathtub run below?

 It was just begging for some built in cubby holes.
 See how easy it is to reclaim space you had all along?
 Now there’s plenty of space in the bathroom to store towels and washcloths in those cubbies.

 When replacing a vanity, look for a style that has drawers so you can reclaim the vertical storage beneath.
-When one has cupboard doors, so much of that space goes to waste and it’s not easy organize the space you do have!
+When one has cupboard doors, so much of that space goes to waste.
+Drawers are so much better to organize the things you need to store.

 Builders also love to install bulkheads which can make a bathroom feel even more enclosed:

 When you’re renovating, it gives you the perfect opportunity to remove bulkheads and expand the ceiling height over the tub.
-To take full advantage of the space you gain and brighten up the shower area, consider a water proof LED potlight (shown below).
+Take full advantage of the space you gain and brighten up the shower area.
+Consider a water proof LED potlight (shown below).

 The vertical placement of the white tiles also helps with the illusion of more height (even with a horizontal accent stripe running through it).